Of

 First, always use personal protective equipment.
 This includes gloves, masks, and eye protection.
 Second, follow proper disposal techniques for sharps and contaminated materials.
 Third, get vaccinated against HBV and HCV when possible.
 These steps aren’t just recommendations—they’re essential for safety.

 And let’s not forget about regular testing.
-If you’re in a high-risk role, getting tested periodically can catch infections early.
+Because of that, if you’re in a high-risk role, getting tested periodically can catch infections early.
 It’s a small investment that pays off in the long run.

 Common Misconceptions About Bloodborne Pathogens

 Let’s address some myths that can cloud our understanding.
-One common belief is that only certain professions are at risk.
-Day to day, the truth is, anyone who handles blood or bodily fluids can be exposed.
+The truth is, anyone who handles blood or bodily fluids can be exposed.
+Which means one common belief is that only certain professions are at risk.
 Even someone in a non-clinical role might face risks if proper precautions aren’t followed.

 Another misconception is that these pathogens are only dangerous if they’re present in large quantities.
-The reality is that even small amounts of infected blood can transmit disease.
+Even so, the reality is that even small amounts of infected blood can transmit disease.
 That’s why it’s important to take every precaution, no matter the situation.

 Real-World Examples of Risk